QudsiaZainab/EBS-Backend/README.md

 With this api, event is created in database.
 I just used it from postman.
 Images are stored in cloudinary.

 ## Book Event
-With this api, seat is booked for specific user.
-JWT is used to authenticate logged in user.
-After booking, confirmation email is sent to user and bookedSeats is updated in database.
+This API allows a specific user to book a seat for an event.
+A JWT token is used to authenticate the logged-in user.
+Upon successful booking, a confirmation email is sent to the user, and the bookedSeats count is updated in the database.
+Pusher is integrated to provide real-time updates of the booked seats on the frontend.

 ## Display Upcoming Events
 With this api, all upcoming events are displayed in ascending order.